 Time to take action

 You’ve made the decision, given yourself time to process the idea of selling, now it’s time to take action.
 How to get your home on the market and decide on price – do you go the traditional estate agent route or try to sell privately, OR should you consider one of the innovative property disruptors like Leadhome?
-Of course, we are biased (and here is where our sales pitch comes in) but the Leadhome model means that you have some independence in terms of the sale of your home but you get all of the support and latest, up-to-date information that you need to ensure you’re getting the right price.
-The fact that there is one flat fee (R39,995 + VAT) means you get maximum value for your money.
+Of course, we are biased (and here is where our sales pitch comes in) but the Leadhome model means that you have some independence in terms of the sale of your home, but you get all of the support and latest, up-to-date information that you need to ensure you’re getting the right price.

 Prepare your home